kaleb-asfaw/CNF-Solver/README.md

                (c or not p or q) and b and (d or e) -->    [ [(c, True), (p, False), (q, True)], [(b, True)], [(d, True), (e, True)] ]

 In the first example, there are 2 "inner" lists.
 Each inner list needs at least one of the statements to be true.
-Since the first "inner" list only has one statement (this is known as a unit clause)
+Since the first "inner" list only has one statement (this is known as a unit clause), it must be true, or else there is no solution to the CNF formula.
+In the second inner list, either p or q must evaluate to true in order for there to be valid solutions.

+In the second example, the first inner list needs at least 1 statement to be true, so either c is True, p is False, or q is True.
+The second inner list is a unit clause, menaing b MUST be True for there to exist a valid solution.
+In the third inner list, either d is True or e is True.